oxu2/oxu2.github.io/_pages/about.md

 I am currently a Ph.D. candidate in Computer Science at the University of Texas at Dallas, advised by Prof. [Yunhui Guo](https://yunhuiguo.github.io).

-Prior to that, I earned an M.S. in Statistics from the University of Wisconsin-Madison, following a B.S. in Mathematics from Southeast University.
+Prior to that, I earned an M.S. in Statistics from the University of Wisconsin–Madison, following a B.S. in Mathematics from Southeast University.

 My research interests lie in Machine Learning and Computer Vision.
-Specifically, I am working on Generative AI, Vision Language Models, and Prompt Learning.
+Specifically, I work on Generative AI, Vision-Language Models, and Prompt Learning.

 My Chinese name is 徐鸥旸.

 ## Contact